Iteration-X/IterationXSP/README.md

 ### Configuration

-In a UIKit Swift Application : Configure the Iteration X package in your `AppDelegate.swift` as follows:
+In a UIKit Swift Application : Configure the Iteration X package in your `AppDelegate.swift` as follows :

 ```swift